Child Healthcare and Vaccines in Vietnam

 - Norovirus / rotavirus — particularly in preschools.
 Vaccinate.

-- Air quality respiratory issues — Hanoi winters; asthma symptoms common in expat kids who never had them at home.
+- Air quality respiratory issues — Hanoi winters; asthma symptoms common in expat kids who rarely had them at home.
 HEPA filters indoor, masks outdoor on bad days.

 - Antibiotic over-prescription — endemic across Vietnamese paediatric culture.
 Insist on diagnosis-based treatment.
 Build trust with a single paediatrician who knows your kid.